Deep diving: Mixed gas

-Air
+Deep Air Diving

-A severe risk in ultra-deep air diving is deep water blackout, or depth blackout, a loss of consciousness at depths below 50 m with no clear primary cause, associated with nitrogen narcosis, a neurological impairment with anaesthetic effects caused by high partial pressure of nitrogen dissolved in nerve tissue, and possibly acute oxygen toxicity.
+A severe risk in Deep Air Diving is deep water blackout, or depth blackout, a loss of consciousness at depths below 50 m with no clear primary cause, associated with nitrogen narcosis, a neurological impairment with anaesthetic effects caused by high partial pressure of nitrogen dissolved in nerve tissue, and possibly acute oxygen toxicity.
 The term is not in widespread use at present, as where the actual cause of blackout is known, a more specific term is preferred.
 The depth at which deep water blackout occurs is extremely variable and unpredictable.
 Before the popular availability of trimix, attempts were made to set world record depths using air.
 The extreme risk of both narcosis and oxygen toxicity in the divers contributed to a high fatality rate in those attempting records.
 In his book, Deep Diving, Bret Gilliam chronicles the various fatal attempts to set records as well as the smaller number of successes.
 From the comparatively few who survived extremely deep air dives: